 - Medical Treatment reasonably required to help recover from the effects of the injury.

 - Temporary Disability Payments if an injured worker loses time from work due to the injury.
 The temporary disability rate is 2/3 of the employee’s salary up to a maximum rate set by law.
-For injuries on or after January 1, 2019, the weekly rate is $1251.38.
+For injuries on or after January 1, 2020, the maximum weekly rate is $1325.
 However, some classes of employees such as police officers, firefighters, paramedics, sheriff's deputies, district attorney investigators, juvenile counselors, and teachers may receive full salary in lieu of temporary disability benefits when disabled from a work related injury.
 Additionally, a City employee who becomes disabled as a result of a battery in the performance of the employee's job may be entitled to full salary battery pay in conjunction with temporary disability payments.

 - Permanent Disability Payments if an injured worker has a permanent disability as the result of a work injury.
 The benefit amounts are set by law based on the severity of the disability.